Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of generative AI

 \subsection{Drawbacks}

 GenAI-based approaches come with some drawbacks that previous methods did not have.
 For example, both the rapid development and the inherent stochasticity make LLM studies difficult to replicate.
 This situation is exacerbated by the lack of a unified methodology~ \cite{vaugrante2023}.
+How much their abilities to replicate human behavior can transfer from one situation to another is uncertain~\cite{robustness_audit}.
 Moreover, the guardrails and fine-tuning put in place to prevent LLMs from acting offensively or leaking private information can stop working when the models are customized~\cite{even_when}.
-Finally, generative AI is now in the process of overwriting the human textual corpora that used to serve as its training data.
+Finally, generative AI is now in the process of overwriting the human textual corpora that once served as its training data.
 This risks deteriorating both future AI~\cite{shumailov2024ai} and human knowledge~\cite{llm_personality}.